AthenaisGautier/athenaisgautier.github.io/_pages/baking.md

 ...
 180 seconds would have been faster, but not as enjoyable!

-{% include feature_row id="gallery_of_sweets" caption="When I'm not working, you might find me baking and experimenting new dishes!" %}
+{% include gallery id="gallery_of_sweets" caption="When I'm not working, you might find me baking and experimenting new dishes!" %}